Forsyth County, Georgia: Racial history

 The next day, September 8, Mae Crow, a 19-year-old white woman, was allegedly attacked in a nearby community while walking to her aunt's house.
 She was allegedly pulled into the woods and assaulted.
-According to later testimony, she was allegedly raped by Ernest Knox, a 16-year-old black who worked as a hired hand at a neighbor's farm.
+According to later testimony, she was allegedly raped by Ernest Knox, a 16-year-old black boy who worked as a hired hand at a neighbor's farm.
 Knox was said to have told friends about the incident: Oscar Daniel (17), his sister Trussie (Jane) Daniel (21), and her live-in boyfriend Rob Edwards (24), who also went to the scene.
 They left the girl, thinking she had died and being afraid to get involved.
 Crow was found the next day by a search party; whites said later that she had regained consciousness briefly and named Knox as her attacker, but no newspaper reported this.
 A small hand mirror found at the scene was recognized as belonging to Knox; police used it to connect him to the crime and arrested him that morning.
 Police said he confessed fully.
 Because of the trouble two days before in Cumming, they took Knox to the jail in Gainesville.
 Hearing threats of a lynch mob there, officials moved him to a jail in Atlanta.

 The following day, Knox's friends were arrested in connection with the Mae Crow assault.
 Oscar Daniel and Rob Edwards were suspects in rape, and Trussie Daniel was held for not reporting the crime and as an accomplice.
 Ed Collins, a black neighbor, was picked up and held as a witness.
 They were detained in the small Cumming jail.
 The Atlanta Journal reported that Sheriff Reid drove through a mob of 2,000 people to get the suspects to the jail.

 Within a few hours on September 9, the white mob increased to 4,000 people, who stormed the jail.
 Sheriff Reid was not there, having strategically left deputy Mitchell Lummus alone to protect the prisoners.
 Deputy Lummus hid most of them, but Rob Edwards was shot and killed by the mob while still in his cell.
 They dragged him out, mutilated him, and dragged his body behind a wagon, before hanging him from a telephone pole at the northwest corner of the Square.
 The coroner's inquest, held on September 18, 1912, found the cause of death to be a gunshot by an unknown assailant.

 Crow died in the hospital two weeks later on September 23, 1912.
 The cause of death was listed as pneumonia.
 Knox and Daniel were indicted for rape and murder on September 30.
 Trussie Daniel and Ed Collins were both charged as accomplices.